A Simple Way to Check for a Table in Access

 As you work through various projects in Visual Studio 2010 you will find yourself reusing a lot of code.
 In fact, you may find yourself reusing a lot of the same static code, or code that follows a basic pattern.
 Visual Studio 2010 lets you cut out a lot of this wasted time by employing code snippets.
 Code snippets can generate basic code patterns or layouts on the fly inside your project.
 Today I will walk you through creating a basic code snippet for generating a C# class with specific section stubs.

 You will need to start with a generic XML file.
 You’ll want to keep the XML declaration line inside the file once you create it and change the file extension from .xml to .snippet.
-For reference I store my stubs inside “C:\Users\Peter\Documents\Visual Studio 2010\Code Snippets\Visual C#\Custom”
+For reference I store my stubs inside “C:\Users\Urda\Documents\Visual Studio 2010\Code Snippets\Visual C#\Custom”

 Now we can go ahead our XML stub!
 We will first fill out the required schema information: